Relintai/pandemonium_engine_docs/03_usage/17_performance/01_introduction.md

 flexibility over performance.

 With this clear, the aim of this tutorial section is to explain how to get the maximum performance out of Pandemonium.
-While the tutorials can be read in any order, it is a good idea to start from `doc_general_optimization`.